 He was the oldest Jesuit in Ireland at his death.

-He died hospice, Harold's Cross, Dublin, 23 Mar 1969, age 94 yrs [GROI].
+He died Our Lady's Hospice, Harold's Cross, Dublin, 23 Mar 1969, age 94 yrs [GROI].

 I have spent a great deal of time and money on this research.
-Research involves travel and many expenses.

 are not done for years, because I do not have the money to do them.

 Please Donate Here to support the ongoing research and to keep this website free.